Liu, Boutier share US Women’s Open lead

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MIAMI, Florida: China’s Liu Yu fired a five-under par 66 on Saturday to seize a share of the third-round lead in the US Women’s Open alongside good friend Celine Boutier of France.
+MIAMI: China’s Liu Yu fired a five-under par 66 on Saturday to seize a share of the third-round lead in the US Women’s Open Golf Championship alongside good friend Celine Boutier of France.

 Boutier, who played the last four holes of a second-round 70 on Saturday morning, returned to post a two-under par 69 in the third round at the Country Club of Charleston in South Carolina.